eduardoassis/rockstars-music-library/README.md

 ```

-First go to the main directory of the application then run the commands:
+Then go to the main directory of the application then run the commands:

 ```shell
 $ mvn package
 ```

-After creating the application run:
+After creating the application, execute the commands bellow to run the database and the application:

 ```shell
 $ docker-compose build